 The director has been approved by the ‘Ärztekammer des Saarlandes’ (Saarland Chamber of Physicians) to conduct the entire training for the qualification of specialists in radiology.
 All imaging modalities of the department are part of the postgraduate education scheme, in line with a defined rotation and in accordance with a structured curriculum.
 The training is enhanced by certified continuous medical education in radiology and daily sessions of the Scientific Journal Club.
-Once a week, reports which are clinically severe, difficult from a viewpoint of differential diagnostics and interesting from an academic standpoint are discussed in the Clinico-Radiologic Conference.
+Once a week, reports that are clinically severe, difficult from the point of view of differential diagnostics and academically interesting are discussed in the Clinico-Radiologic Conference.
 Attendance by radiologists at congresses, seminars and symposia is expressly supported and there is a generous budget set aside for continuing education in radiology.

-For specialists in radiology, a multitude of additional qualifications is available, for example in the fields of magnetic resonance imaging (whole body MRI, cardiac MRI, breast MRI, prostate MRI), computed tomography (cardiac CT, virtual colonoscopy, perfusion CT, interventional CT), ultrasonography (colour Doppler ultrasonography, breast ultrasonography) and interventional radiology (breast intervention, radiofrequency ablation).
+For specialists in radiology, a multitude of additional qualifications is available, for example in the fields of magnetic resonance imaging (whole-body MRI, cardiac MRI, breast MRI, prostate MRI), computed tomography (cardiac CT, virtual colonoscopy, perfusion CT, interventional CT), ultrasonography (colour Doppler ultrasonography, breast ultrasonography) and interventional radiology (breast intervention, tumour ablation).

 Superb opportunities are available to conduct scientific work.
 The department has a large library with Anglo-American and German textbooks, as well as numerous international scientific journals.
-For the purpose of research in literature, access to the University Library of the Saarland is provided via the internet.
+For the purpose of research in literature, online access to the Saarland University Library is provided.